freeseek/gtc2vcf/README.md

   samtools view -bS \
   -o $bam_alignment_file
 ```
-Notice that you need to use the `-M` option to mark shorter split hits as secondary.
+Notice that you need to use the `-M` option to mark shorter split hits as secondary and you should not sort the output BAM file as gtc2vcf expects it to have the sequences in the same order as in the CSV file .
 Then you load the alignment file while converting your GTC files to VCF including the `-s $bam_alignment_file` option

 Some older manifest files from Illumina have thousands of markers with incorrect RefStrand annotations that will lead to incorrect genotypes.
 While Illumina has not explained why this is the case, it still distributes incorrect manifests.
 If you are using one of the following manifests
 ```